zazuko/barnard59/packages/cube/README.md

 ```
 Results are written to `stdout`.

-### check cube observations
+### check observations

-Pipeline `check-cube-observations` validates the input observations against the shapes provided with the `constraint` variable.
+Pipeline `check-observations` validates the input observations against the shapes provided with the `constraint` variable.

-The pipeline reads the observations from `stdin`, allowing input from a local file (as in the following example) as well as from the output of the `fetch-cube-observations` pipeline.
+The pipeline reads the observations from `stdin`, allowing input from a local file (as in the following example) as well as from the output of the `fetch-observations` pipeline.

 ```bash
 cat myObservations.ttl \